Trek or Train to Machu Picchu, which should you take?

 - The Expedition train.
 The least expensive but still comfortable, with large side and overhead windows;

 - The Vistadome train.Which has leather seats and more leg room, and includes a snack and an Andean dance show; and

-If you have more than a few days in Peru, I highly recommend going on a trek ending at Machu Picchu.
+If you have more than a few days in Peru, another great option is do a hike ending at Machu Picchu.
 A Machu Picchu trek prolongs the Machu Picchu experience; you will be overwhelmed with the climax of arriving at such an incredible site after a few challenging days of hiking through the Andes.
 You will also have a better appreciation of what an incredible feat Machu Picchu is: the Incas carried rocks over the mountains from miles away and imported sand from the coast of Peru to build the city.